django-haystack/django-haystack/docs/boost.rst

 slightly different effects on scoring.

-Term boost happens at query time (when the search query is run) and is based around increasing the score is a certain word/phrase is seen.
+Term boost happens at query time (when the search query is run) and is based around increasing the score if a certain word/phrase is seen.

 On the other hand, document & field boosts take place at indexing time (when the document is being added to the index).
 Document boost causes the relevance